• Home

 Alternatively, catch up on a few emails or post to your Instagram to show your friends back home how beautiful Merida is.
 Plaza Grande is connected!
 Complimentary Wi-Fi and numerous charging stations are found throughout this pleasant plaza right in the heart of Merida.

 Plaza Grande may be the most central and well-known of Merida’s plazas.
-Yet there are several more that you should check out while ambling about town.
+Yet there are several more that you should check out while strolling around town.
 So also consider other interesting plazas in Merida to stop at, relax, and enjoy local life:

-• Parque Santa Lucia: Merida’s second-most popular plaza is lined with great restaurants, has the large novelty-sized “you-and-me” chair for fun photos (see below), and free concerts on Thursday nights.
+- Parque Santa Lucia: Merida’s second-most popular plaza is lined with great restaurants, has the enormous novelty-sized “you-and-me” chair for fun photos (see below), and free concerts on Thursday nights.

-• Parque Santiago: Square with adjacent market, food vendors with turkey specialties, and Tuesday night orchestra with dancing that attracts an older, local crowd.
+- Parque Santiago: Square with an adjacent market, food vendors with an abundance of turkey specialties, and a Tuesday night orchestra with dancing that attracts an older, local crowd.

 5) Explore the Free Public Buildings Surrounding Plaza Grande